wp-plugins/my-custom-css/readme.txt

 == Upgrade Notice ==

-= 0.7 =
+= 0.8 =

-* Changed plugin URI, CSS fix if no JS enablad, updated CodeMirror, some fix/translation and new link in plugins page!
+* Updated codemirror to release 3.02 and little fix in readme.txt!

 == Changelog ==

+= 0.8 =

+* Updated codemirror to release 3.02!
+* Some little change to readme.txt (removed faq and fixed other info).

 = 0.7 =

-* Changed plugin URI from http://www.darkwolf.it/ to: http://wordpress.org/extend/plugins/my-custom-css/
+* Changed plugin URI from darkwolf.it to wordpress.org
 * Some CSS fix if no JavaScript enabled in browser
 * Updated CodeMirror (Syntax) to latest release (atm 3.01)
 * New Support and Setting link in plugins list